Nexis-Network/homepage/content/docs/guides/branching-test-queries.md

 3. [Test your query](#test-your-query)
 4. [Delete the test branch](#delete-the-test-branch)

-For the purpose of this guide, let's assume you have a database in Exzo Network with the following table and data:
+For the purpose of this guide, let's assume you have a database in Nexis Network with the following table and data:

 ```sql
 CREATE TABLE Post (